IvanMartinez/oauth2_webmachine/README.md

 - HTTP 408 Request timeout.
 The server couldn't find stored data of the initial request.
 This is probably because the resource owner took too long to answer the authentication form.

 Any other error or successful response is forwarded to the registered redirection URI of the client with a HTTP 302 response, as explained in the specification.

+4.1.3.
+Access Token Request

+The redirect_uri parameter is always required, even if it wasn't included in authorization request.

 5.2.
 Error Response